Monday, December 31, 2007

 Thanksgiving Week

 On Friday Michael, Paul and I paddled up the Silver River.
 It is a 4-5 mile upstream paddle with plenty of wildlife along the way.
-We saw plenty of Gators as we enjoyed a gorgeous day.

 Friday night we got 4 tickets given to us for the Florida/ FSU basketball game.
 Saturday AM I met some friends for breakfast and 200+ motorcycle ride towards Daytona.